eunjae-lee/node-express-grunt-boilerplate/README.md

 	views

 ## More Guide
-Basically files under "public" folder are copied, minified or converted to "public_built" folder, and node app's static path is set to "public_built".
+Basically files under "assets" folder are copied, minified or converted to "public" folder, and node app's static path is set to "public".

-* Files under the following folders will be just copied to /public_built
+* Files under the following folders will be just copied to /public
-  * public/assets
+  * assets/vendor
-  * public/images
+  * assets/images
     * To compress images, run "grunt imagecomp"
-  * public/javascripts
+  * assets/javascripts
     * and also uglified to "\*.min.js"
-  * public/stylesheets
+  * assets/stylesheets
     * and also minified to "\*.min.css"
-* Files under "public/coffeescripts" will be converted to "\*.js" and "\*.min.js" at "/public_built/javascripts"
+* Files under "assets/coffeescripts" will be converted to "\*.js" and "\*.min.js" at "/public/javascripts"
-* Files under "public/less" will be converted to "\*.css" and "\*.min.css" at "/public_built/stylesheets"
+* Files under "assets/less" will be converted to "\*.css" and "\*.min.css" at "/public/stylesheets"

 ## Example
-    /public
     /assets
+        /vendor
             /bootstrap-3.0.0
                 /css
                 	/bootstrap.css